A Chinese lawyer has demanded a public hearing to reconsider a government demand that all new personal computers carry internet-filtering software.

 State television news said the software can be shut off and erased if users choose, and does not collect personal information.

 China is one of the world’s fastest-growing PC markets, and has hundreds of millions of internet users.
+Research firm Gartner forecasts total PC shipments will climb by about 3% this year to more than 42-million units.

 Li, the rights lawyer, said the ruling Communist Party is especially wary of dissent and controversy this year, the 20th anniversary of the 1989 pro-democracy protests ended by a bloody crackdown.

-“How the government responds in the end will depend on the response from Chinese internet users,” he said.
-“If it’s strong, they’ll back down, and may let the plan quietly die.”—Reuters
+”How the government responds in the end will depend on the response from Chinese internet users,” he said. ”If it’s strong, they’ll back down, and may let the plan quietly die.” — Reuters